 The possibility also exists that additional undiscovered contaminated soil is present on the site due to hazardous materials usage on adjacent sites that could affect surface and/or subsurface conditions on the Medford Site.
 Although not anticipated, construction personnel could encounter contamination during construction-related earth-moving activities.
 This could pose a risk to human health and/or the environment.
 The unanticipated discovery of contaminated soil is a potentially significant effect.
 BMPs included in Section 2.3.3 provide requirements to follow in the event that contaminated soil is encountered during construction related earth-moving activities.
 Implementation of the BMPs would ensure that effects to workers associated with the unanticipated discovery of contaminated soil are less than significant.

-Construction of Alternative A entails the refurbishing of the existing bowling alley at the Medford Site, which could potentially include the demolition of walls or other materials containing asbestos.
-Airborne asbestos fibers pose a serious health threat if adequate control techniques are not used when the material is disturbed.
+Construction of Alternative A entails the refurbishing of the existing bowling alley at the Medford Site, which could potentially include the demolition of walls or other materials containing asbestos, lead paint, and/or PCBs.
+These hazardous materials can pose a serious health threat if adequate control techniques are not used when they are disturbed.
 As noted in Section 3.4, demolition activities associated with Alternative A would be subject to National Emissions Standard for Hazardous Air Pollutants (NESHAP).
-Strict compliance with NESHAP and the Occupational Safety and Health Administration (OSHA) procedures would result in less-than-significant levels of construction-related asbestos emissions and a less-than-significant risk to human health.
+BMPs identified in Table 2-5, including testing for the presence of asbestos containing materials, lead paint, and PCBs prior to construction activities and strict compliance with NESHAP and title 40 CFR parts 260 through 273 should these materials be encountered, would result in less-than-significant levels of construction-related emissions and a less-than-significant risk to human health.